dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ![Nav](readme/features-nav.png)

 ### - Footer
 The site footer contains "Constructed By" label crediting the site to (fictional) FFC Devs, as well as clickable links to various external Social Media sites where users can connect.
-The links will always open in a new tab, and the footer is fully resposive using media queries from large screens down to small mobile devices.
+The links will always open in a new tab, and the footer is fully responsive using media queries from large screens down to small mobile devices.
 It contains a combination of green backgrounds, with white text and borders to ensure high contrast ratios and for consistency with the site's design & color scheme.
 All links will open in a new browser window to ensure the best possible User Experience

 ![Footer](readme/features-footer.png)